CavemanCorps/sheeps-run-game/README.md

 * one of the word blocks is not properly tuned
 * streamlined level music changer function
 * stop small cross forgrounds from overlapping the big ones
+* pressure-sensitive jump button, like from Google's dinosuar game

 TODO: out of nowhere, a line shows up in the background.
 Fix asap and reupload on Newgrounds.